-Draft designs for buildings pending construction must be submitted to the local council for approval, which have to adhere to their building code.
+Draft designs for buildings pending construction must be submitted to the local council for approval to ensure that they adhere to the council's building code.
 A common feature of council building codes is the requirement that new buildings blend in with neighbouring buildings.
-This poses problems for applicants who wish to incorporate innovative architecture in their designs.
-Such designs are often rejected by the local council, despite applicants having made significant investment in them.
+This poses problems for applicants who wish to incorporate innovative architecture in their designs, as such designs are often rejected by the local council, despite applicants having made significant investments into them.

 In the metropolitan area where land for development is limited, potential profits for developers are directly affected by the specific height and density requirements imposed on metropolitan building development projects.

 AHL Legal has a strong record of helping our clients achieve satisfactory outcomes for their developments.
 We have previously successfully assisted a client in gaining council approval for developing a 14-storey building where the height limit in place was only 6-storeys.

 A local council issued licence is requried for the operation of special trades in Australia, such as brothels.
 AHL Legal has assisted our clients in applying and eventually gaining approval for the required licences which allows them to legally operate their businesses.

 AHL Legal has also assisted our clients in challenging legal actions brought upon by the local council claiming illegality of the operation of their businesses.